- Politics and Social Issues»

-You should have three things when you go to plan a mission:
+You should have three things in mind when you go to plan a mission:

-b) A "Plan A" and a "Plan B", should things go wrong.
+- A "Plan A" and a "Plan B," should things go wrong.

 This final point is very important.
 People need to know what they're supposed to do when things happen, and what to do is things go wrong.
 It's no sense training for an earthquake if your members are unable to help once the communication lines are cut, for instance.